The pros and cons of equity release

 2. The amount owed can go up quickly

-The interest rate on a lifetime mortgage is usually fixed, however, it is 'compound' interest.
-This means that it is charged on the total amount of the loan each year, including all the interest that has already built up.
+While the interest rate on a lifetime mortgage is usually fixed, it's 'compound' interest.
+This means that it is charged on the total amount of the loan, including all the interest that has already built up each year.
 So every year you're charged interest on a larger and larger sum, which can dramatically increase the total amount owed.
 Try our equity release compound interest calculator.

 The longer your lifetime mortgage lasts, the longer interest charges can continue to build up.
 In some cases, at the end of the plan, you or your family could end up owing the whole value of your home to the equity release company.